zzqq0212/ECG/ECG/docs/usage.md

 # After run convert_prompt.py script to obtain call graph chain of targetd kernel moudule.
 Then we can obtain assembled prompts file, such as: convert_prompt_fs_processed.txt
 chmod +x convert_prompt.py
 python3 convert_prompt.py

+# We can obtain relevant html file, such as: convert_prompt_fs.processed.txt.
+Then, we will extract the code from the html file.
+chmod +x extract_code.py
+python3 extract_code.py /path/to/your/convert_prompt_fs_processed.html
 ```

 ### LLM Code Generation